About the author: Alina Khazanova, Product Designer @ Elementor

 These two combinations have become a trend in web design, with many templates and apps offering a “Dark Theme” or a “Light Theme.

-Screenshot 01 Contrast Color Theory Fundamentals Every Web Designer Should Know 8
+screenshot 01 Contrast Color Theory Fundamentals Every Web Designer Should Know 8

 Contrast is vital not only for readability but content hierarchy as well.
 A prime example is Aviaja Dance, which uses high contrast elements on its website to showcase essential details.